benaiah-ke/vacay-Backend/README.md

 }

 ```
-post /users/id allows you to update the following user parameters
+patch /users/id allows you to update the following user parameters
 ```

 {